 Date of Authorship for this Version

 Macey, Jonathan R. and Enriques, Luca, "Creditors Versus Capital Formation: The Case Against the European Legal Capital Rules" (2001).
 Faculty Scholarship Series.
-Paper 1413.
+1413.